-This fresh tomato pineapple salsa is a great way to utilize your tomato harvest, and the added pineapple gives extra tangy sweetness.
+This pineapple tomato salsa is a great way to utilize your tomato harvest, and the added pineapple gives extra tangy sweetness.

 This recipe is adapted from one my sister created over 20 years ago.

-I've made it with mangos and peaches and I'm using pineapple.
-Adding any one of these fruit options give the salsa a nice sweetness and a pop of color.
+I've made it with mangos and peaches and this one uses pineapple.
+Adding any one of these fruit options gives the salsa a nice sweetness and a pop of color.

 Around here we wait all summer for fresh tomatoes.
 Then come August there is a glut of tomatoes to use or freeze.

-I love using them in Fresh Tomato Basil Pasta, and this fresh tomato pineapple salsa is perfect too.
+I love using them in Fresh Tomato Basil Pasta, and this fresh pineapple tomato salsa is a good one too.

 Fresh Tomato Pineapple Salsa